-A significant portion of our products are distributed domestically directly to more than 6,000 hospitals and other healthcare institutions as well as through medical specialty distributors.
-We are not dependent on any single customer and no single customer accounted for more than 10% of our net sales in 2015, 2014 and 2013.
+A significant portion of our products are distributed domestically directly to more than 6,000 hospitals, surgery centers and other healthcare institutions as well as through medical specialty distributors.
+We are not dependent on any single customer and no single customer accounted for more than 10% of our net sales in 2016, 2015 and 2014.